diegopacheco/zig-playground/chars-strings-pocs/README.md

 1. You can return string literal ([]const u8)
 2. You can recive a buffer and append on the buffer
 3. You can have an allocator(recive the allocator) and do dynamyc allocation.
+4. You can return a buffer like [5]u8 as long the the caller is holding it (this is not ideal because how do you know the right size of the string, you will make it bigger and will be inneficient)

 ### Recipes(functions) on the POC